How Numerai Works: Tournament, Staking, and the Meta-Model

 Each round follows a defined timeline from data release to payout settlement:

-Because the target measures roughly 20 business days of returns, each submission takes about one month to fully resolve — even though new rounds open every week (and daily rounds run in parallel).
-You can drill into any individual round detail to see its timeline, metric distributions, and stake breakdown.
+Because the target measures roughly 20 business days of returns, each submission takes about a month to fully resolve, even though new rounds open every week and daily rounds run in parallel.

 How Scoring Works